-After the United States successfully maintained its independence upon winning the Revolutionary War, it needed to begin establishing a method of governing its newly acquired independent citizens and territories.
+After the United States successfully maintained its independence upon winning the Revolutionary War, it needed to establish a method of governing its newly acquired independent citizens and territories.
 After six years of debate and trial-and-error efforts at structuring the federal government, the Constitution was finally accepted as the law of the land in 1789.

 In the first presidential election, George Washington was unanimously agreed upon as the best choice to be the first to become the newborn country’s leader.
 However, even at the time of the election, the commander-in-chief position did not yet have a name.

-There was some debate within congress for some time as to what the elected leader of the country should be called.
-Some worried that a title indicative of nobility could potentially inflate a president’s ego, while others were afraid that foreign entities would not take a “president” seriously.
+There was some debate within Congress for some time as to what the elected leader of the country should be called.
+Some worried that a title indicative of nobility could inflate a president’s ego, while others feared that foreign entities would not take a “president” seriously.

 The vice presidency was also established as a position that goes hand-in-hand with the presidency.
 In the first election, the runner-up candidate who received the second-most votes in the electoral college would become the vice president.

-The office of the vice presidency has changed drastically since its formation in the first election, but its role as the successor should something happen to the president while they are still in office has been its primary function from the beginning.
+The office of the vice presidency has changed drastically since its formation in the first election.
+However, its role as the successor should something happen to the president while they are still in office has been its primary function from the beginning.

-Vice-Presidency as a means to become President
+Vice-Presidency as a Means To Become President

-15 out of the current 45 individuals who have served as president held office as the vice president before becoming president and rose to the presidency either through the death of their respective president or by beating them in the next election.
+15 out of the current 45 individuals who have served as president held office as the vice president before becoming president.
+It rose to the presidency either through the death of their respective president or by beating them in the next election.

-If the Vice-President were to die whilst in office, or if the President were to die, then the Speaker of the House of Representatives would become the Vice-President.
+If the vice president were to die whilst in office, or if the president were to die, then the Speaker of the House of Representatives would become the vice president.

 Mechanism to Become President